Video shows Zimmerman at police station

 The father of George Zimmerman, the man accused of shooting and killing and unarmed black teen, says the teen threatened to kill Zimmerman and beat him so badly that it forced Zimmerman to shoot Trayvon Martin.

 “He was punched in the nose.
 His nose was broken,” Robert Zimmerman said.
 “He was knocked to the concrete.
 Trayvon Martin got on top of him and just started beating him.
 In the face.
 In his nose, hitting his head on the concrete.”
+That account appears to differ from the one provided by the witness, who said the tussle occurred on grass.

 A surveillance video taken the night of the incident at police headquarters shows Zimmerman, his hands cuffed, exiting a patrol car.